Linus4/eldritchinstinct/eldritch-instinct-srd.md

 There are a number of possibilities to remove Broken notches.

 **Self-help**: When you spend time with one of your bonds, make a WIL save.
 On a success, remove a Broken notch.
 Otherwise, lose your bond.
-If you spend time with your key connection and roll a Critical Fail, lose your bond and gain a Broken notch.\
+On a critical fail, lose your bond and gain a Broken notch.\
-**Sanatorium**: You may commit yourself to a sanatorium for one month.
-At the end of the month, make a WIL save.
-If you roll a Critical Fail, gain 3 Broken notches.
-Otherwise, remove a Broken notch.\
+**Sanatorium**: You may commit yourself to a sanatorium.
+At the end of each year, make a WIL save.
+On a success, remove a Broken notch.
+If you roll a critical fail, gain a Broken notch.\
-**Cover traces**: Once per session, if you suppress knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch.
-Severe trauma might require more drastic measures.\
+**Cover traces**: Once per scenario, if you have personally suppressed knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch on a successful WIL save.\
-**Conversation**: Once per day and within the same day of a traumatic event, one PC may address the group and appeal to a personality factor of their choice.
+**Conversation**: Once per scenario and within the same day of a traumatic event, one PC may address the group and appeal to a personality factor of their choice.
 All other PCs, who have same value in that factor as the speaker, may remove a Broken notch they got this day.
 Give the talk first, then reveal the factor and value.

 [back to index](#index)
 <p></p>